 Our Blogs

-The immigration ministers of Canada delivered an update on the country’s key priorities.
+The immigration ministers of Canada delivered an update on the country’s key priorities

 The Forum of Immigration Ministers recently explored ways to achieve shared aims.
 In their last meeting, the ministers aimed to maximize the effectiveness of the immigration system to meet economic and regional needs, including increasing provincial/territorial (PT) involvement in the selection process.